WGH-/SpectatorUI/README_SpectatorUI_EN.txt

     ; set to false if you want to suppress notification beep bNotificationBeep=true

+    ; you can customize pickup notification message here ; `o will be replaced with pickup name,
+    ; `s - with player nickname
+    PickupNotificationPattern=`o picked up by `s

+    ; same with flags
+    RedFlagNotificationPattern=`s took the red flag.
+    BlueFlagNotificationPattern=`s took the blue flag.

 == Source code ==
 Source code is provided under terms of the Open Unreal Mod License, and is available on GitHub: https://github.com/WGH-/SpectatorUI